Music of Uzbekistan

-Rubab, robab or rabab in (Uzbek “Rubob”) is a lute-like musical instrument originally from central Afghanistan and Pakistan.
-It receives its name from the Arab rebab meaning “played with a bow” however Central Asian instrument is plucked and is distinctly different in composition.
+Rubab, robab or rabab in (Uzbek “Rubob”) is a lute-like musical instrument originally from central Afghanistan and Pakistan and is usually carved from a single piece of wood and often the tree of choice in Uzbekistan is mulberry.
+It receives its name from the Arab rebab meaning “played with a bow” but in fact the Central Asian version of this instrument is plucked and is distinctly different in composition.
 The rubab is mainly used by Uzbek, Pashtun, Tajik, Kashmiri and Iranian Kurdish classical musicians.

 The rubab musical instrument is a short-necked lute, its body is carved out of a single piece of wood, with a membrane, covering the hollow bowl of the sound-chamber, upon which the bridge is positioned.
 It has three melody strings tuned in fourths, three drone strings and 11 or 12 sympathetic strings.
 The rubab is made from the trunk of a mulberry tree.
 The head of rubab is made from animal skin such as goat and the strings either gut (from the intestines of young goats, brought to the size of thread) or nylon.

 The rubab is known as “the lion of instruments” and is one of the two national instruments of Afghanistan (with the zerbaghali).
 Classical Afghan music often features this instrument as a key component.
 The rubab is attested from the 7th century CE.
 It is mentioned in old Persian books, and many Sufi poets mention it in their poems.
 It is the traditional instrument of Khorasan and today it is widely used in countries such as Afghanistan, Pakistan, Iran, Kashmir, Tajikistan, India and Uzbekistan.